-Guidance on your continuing professional development (CPD) obligations as someone holding ICAEW's Business and Finance Professional (BFP) designation, including the expanded ethics requirement that will take affect on 1 November 2023.
+Guidance on your continuing professional development (CPD) obligations as someone holding ICAEW's Business and Finance Professional (BFP) designation, including the expanded ethics requirement that took affect on 1 November 2023.

 CPD requirements